TencentEdgeOne/edgefunctions-examples/image-adaptive-webp/README.md

 - Monitor the impact on your origin server's performance when generating WebP images on-the-fly.

 By implementing adaptive WebP serving, you can significantly reduce the amount of data transferred to clients that support WebP, leading to faster page loads and improved user experience, while still maintaining compatibility with all browsers.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-imageadaptivewebP).